agendav/agendav/docs/source/admin/configuration.rst

    recommended to disable calendar sharing on other CalDAV servers unless you know what you are doing.

+.. confval:: calendar.subscriptions

+   Allows users to subscribe to external iCal feeds.
+Disabled by default because it causes the server to fetch arbitrary external URLs on behalf of users.
+Set to ``true`` to enable the subscriptions box in the sidebar.

 .. confval:: calendar.sharing.permissions

    Configures ACL permissions for calendar sharing.
 The default values will